kszeto20/CyberFinalProject/README.md

 Working on code snippets; formulating levels and lesson concept; will work on javascript tutorial next

 12/22/2021

 worked on code demo

 01/03/2022

 Working on code demo + adding on + explanations

+01/04/2022

+Worked on Levels for the demo + planned extra challenge

+01/08-09/2022

+relearned and researched java commands + worked on dummy site for demo.
+Also practiced presentations with Lillian on Zoom.

+01/10/2022

+Finalized lesson

+01/11/2022

+Removed extraneous statements from lesson + updated README.md